 A fiduciary has a legal obligation to act in your best interest.
 It can reduce potential conflicts that occur when recommendations are influenced by commission structures or product-based incentives.

-If you would like to review your current plan and next steps, connect with us at 877-930-4015, contact us online, or schedule an introductory meeting to speak with a member of our North Las Vegas, NV advisory team.
+If you would like to review your current plan and next steps, call 877-930-4015, contact us online, or schedule an introductory meeting with a member of our North Las Vegas, NV advisory team.

 Primary Sources